lfurtkevicova/gislab-my-notes/docs/datasets.rst

 **railways** - railways

 * *Layer name:* ``railways``
-* *Geometry type of the features in layer* : Multilinestring
+* *Geometry type of the features in layer* : Polyline
 * *Attributes* :

 .. csv-table:: Attributes of railways layer.